matcampos/bookstore/readme.md

 Are them:

 * .env - The .env.sample file shows all fields which this file need.
-* docker.env - The same content of .env-sample file but with your docker container configurations, and DATABASE_HOST env value must be "database".
+* docker.env - The same content of .env-sample file but with your docker container configurations, and DATABASE_URI env value must be "mongodb://database:27017".

 ### Instalation